-Standards Concepts Competencies Vocabulary Materials, Activities, Resources Assessments 9.1.3A 9.1.3B 9.1.3C 9.1.3D 9.1.3E 9.1.3G 9.1.3H 9.1.3J 9.1.3J 9.1.3K See unit introduction for description of standards Reinforce form as an element of design.
-Introduce forms: cone, wedge View, discuss, and describe works of art that display the various types of forms.
+Standards Concepts Competencies Vocabulary Materials, Activities, Resources Assessments 9.1.5A 9.1.5B 9.1.5C 9.1.5D 9.1.5E 9.1.5F 9.1.5G 9.1.5I 9.1.5J 9.1.5K See unit introduction for description of standards Reinforce form as an element of design.
+Manipulation of materials into three dimensional forms.
+View, discuss, and analyze works of art that display the various types of forms.
 Identify various types of Forms.
 Construct types of Forms with various mediums.
-Apply all safety techniques and procedures for handling materials three dimensional art sculpture Ceramic Paper The instructor has the freedom to create individual lessons that will meet the standards.
-Activities could include, but are not limited to: Visual depictions of various types of forms.
-Reproductions of the art work depicting form; examples could include but are not limited to: The Beginning of the World, Constantine Brancusi Activity: Create functional forms using clay Teacher observations Student projects (individual or group) Demonstration of skills and techniques Test / Quiz Question and answer sessions Class discussions and critiques Remediation and enrichment (see unit introduction) the visual arts unit for grades kindergarten to grade 5.
+Apply all safety techniques and procedures for handling materials three dimensional art sculpture Ceramic wedge The instructor has the freedom to create individual lessons that will meet the standards.
+Activities could include, but are not limited to: Visual depictions of forms.
+Reproductions of the art work depicting form examples could include but are not limited to: The Science of Laziness, Frank Stella Activity: Construct a construction paper sculpture.
+Materials for projects could include but are not limited to: • pencils clay • markers • paint • plaster craft • paper Teacher observations Student projects (individual or group) Demonstration of skills and techniques Test / Quiz Question and answer sessions Class discussions and critiques Remediation and enrichment (see unit introduction) the visual arts unit for grades kindergarten to grade 5.